 - Media Fee: A fee to support Illini Media Company which operates The Daily Illini, Illio, WPGU, and other campus-based media.

 - Bicycle Programs and Infrastructure Fee: A fee used to fund better bike infrastructure, expanding bike parking, creating safety courses and materials for bike encouragement and education, and creating a bike rental program.

-Note: Students who are exempt from the fees listed above because they are registered in credit range III or IV (less than 3 hours for Summer) may participate in them by paying the designated charge at a cashier’s window in 100 Henry Administration Building.
+Note: Students who are exempt from the fees listed above, because they are registered in credit range III or IV (less than 3 hours for Summer)or only online classes for a semester, may participate in them by paying the designated charge at a cashier’s window in 100 Henry Administration Building.
 The charge will cover all the fees, which may not be purchased separately.